 Children are much more susceptible to heatstroke than adults, and a car interior – even for a few minutes, even on mild days, even with the window open – can quickly become a death trap.

 Every summer in South Africa, we have incidents where children's lives are lost or threatened in this way.
-In the latest, a two-year-old girl suffered dehydration and hyperthermia when she was left in a car alone while her mother went shopping in Roodepoort this weekend.

 Why heat is a child-killer

 Heatstroke occurs when body temperature exceeds 40°C and the thermoregulatory mechanism, or heat control, is overwhelmed and fails.
 At a core body temperature of 41.7°C, cell damage occurs and internal organs shut down.

 Children's thermoregulatory systems aren't as efficient as adults' and their body temperatures warm at a rate 3 to 5 times faster.
 A child's body has a greater skin surface area to mass ratio than an adult's, which means they absorb heat more quickly.
 Children also don't sweat as much as adults do, making them less able to lose heat through evaporative cooling.

 Heatstroke as a result of exposure to high temperatures in stationary cars is known as vehicular hypothermia, and it can sometimes be fatal.

 The younger the child, the greater the risk, with infants the most vulnerable of all.
 The majority of children and babies lost to heatstroke in cars are under seven years old, and of these, about half are under two years old.
 However, deaths from this cause have been recorded in adolescents as old as 14.